JackBekket/old_snm_core/insonmnia/hardware/cpu/README.md

-# cpu Package Summary
+## CPU Package Summary

-This package retrieves and aggregates CPU information from the system using the `gopsutil/cpu` library to populate a `sonm.CPUDevice` struct.
-It assumes that multi-CPU systems have similar CPUs in each socket, taking the model name of the first detected CPU as representative for all.
-The total core count is calculated by summing cores across all detected CPUs.
+**Package Name:** `cpu` (based on directory structure)

+This package retrieves CPU device information for use within the larger `sonm-io/core` system.
+It leverages the `gopsutil/cpu` library to gather CPU details from the host system.

 **Project Package Structure:**

 ```
-insonmnia/hardware/cpu/
+insonmnia/
+└── hardware/
+    └── cpu/
-├── device.go
+        └── device.go
 ```

 **Configuration:**

 *   No explicit configuration files or environment variables are used.
-The package relies entirely on the system's CPU information as reported by `gopsutil`.
+The package relies entirely on the host system's CPU information as detected by `gopsutil/cpu`.

-**Edge Cases / Launch Conditions:**

-The application doesn't have any specific launch conditions, it is a library component that can be called from other parts of the larger project.
-If no CPUs are detected via `gopsutil`, an error will be returned.
-The behavior on systems with heterogeneous CPU configurations (different models in different sockets) isn't explicitly handled and may lead to inaccurate reporting.

-**Relations Between Code Entities:**

-The `device.go` file contains a single function, `GetCPUDevice`.
-This function directly interacts with the external dependency `github.com/shirou/gopsutil/cpu` to gather CPU information.
-The returned data is structured according to the internal `sonm.CPUDevice` struct defined in `github.com/sonm-io/core/proto`.
+**Command-Line Arguments/Flags:**

+*   This package does not expose any command-line interface or flags.
+It's designed as a library component.

+**Edge Cases:**

+*   If `gopsutil/cpu.Info()` fails to detect any CPUs, the `GetCPUDevice()` function returns an error.
+*   The package assumes all CPUs in a multi-CPU system have similar characteristics.
+If this is not true, the returned `sonm.CPUDevice` may be inaccurate.
+*   The total core count is calculated by summing the cores from all detected CPUs.
+This may not be the desired behavior in all cases.

+**Code Relations:**

+*   The `device.go` file contains the core logic for retrieving CPU information.
+*   The `sonm.CPUDevice` struct (defined in `github.com/sonm-io/core/proto`) is used to represent the CPU device information.
+*   The `gopsutil/cpu` package provides the underlying CPU detection functionality.

+**Unclear Places/Dead Code:**

+*   None apparent.
+The code is relatively straightforward.